elysemontano/elyse-lecture-notes/ruby/ruby-methods.md

 #### Getting User Input
     - So as a final step, let's get the user input from the terminal rather than from our program.

 Ruby has a method that will allow two-way interaction in the terminal.
-We are used to seeing the output of our code.
 In Ruby we can use the terminal to facilitate user inputs.
 This will make the conditional statements a little more fun.

 gets is a method that will stop the execution of the program and wait for you to type something and hit enter